HPC

 What is a Workstation

 To get a better sense of just how high powered these workstations can be, here are some quick examples from Exxact’s own lineup.
-These workstations offer space for up to 4 double-wide graphics cards for applications that depend on a lot of GPU computing.
+These workstations offer space for up to 4 double-wide graphics cards for applications that rely on a lot of GPU computing.
 For perspective, a commercial gaming desktop PC only uses one.

 Workstations can have a variety of processors; top-of-the-line workstation CPUs such as the AMD Threadripper or Intel Core X-Series are among the most popular single CPU solutions.
-Some workstations support even dual, server-grade Intel Xeon and AMD EPYC CPU processors for extreme power.
+Some workstations support dual, server-grade Intel Xeon and AMD EPYC processors for extreme power.

 In some cases, a workstation can be used as a server, so why consider a server?